juraj-hrivnak/Pakku/docs/topics/Changing-Project-s-Update-Strategy.md

 # Changing Project&#39;s Update Strategy (Version Pinning)

-You can stop the project from updating by changing the _update strategy_ to `NONE`.
+You can stop a project from updating by changing its _update strategy_ to `NONE`.

 To do that, you can use the [`pakku cfg prj`](pakku-cfg-prj.md) command: